 2011 Census Highlights

-- Within Metro Vancouver, Surrey absorbed 73,275 additional residents, about 37% of Metro growth.
-The City of Vancouver took the second largest share with 25,461 additional residents, about 13% of the population growth.
+- Within Metro Vancouver, Surrey absorbed the largest share of regional growth (73,275 additional residents, representing about 37% of the region's growth).
+The City of Vancouver took the second largest share with 25,461 additional residents, about 13% of the region's growth.

 - Metro Vancouver’s average household size increased from 2.56 to 2.60 over the past 5 years, reversing a trend of decreasing average household size seen over past Census periods.